 No matter who you are or what your job is, you should always answer your phone in a polite and friendly manner.
 Whether you know the caller or don’t recognize the caller ID, using professional phone etiquette is the key to starting your phone call off on a good note and making a pleasant first impression.

-Many people get in the negative habit of answering their phone nonchalantly or in their current mood without thinking how their tone or words will be interpreted by the caller.
+Many people get into the negative habit of answering their phone nonchalantly or in their current mood without thinking about how their tone or words will be interpreted by the caller.
 If you have a phone interview coming up or are expecting a call from one of our recruiters, here are a few ways you can approach answering your phone to start the call on a positive tone!

 Answer Calls After 2-3 Rings

-Usually it’s nearly impossible to answer your call on the first ring unless you are expecting a call at a certain time.
+Usually, it’s nearly impossible to answer your call on the first ring unless you are expecting a call at a certain time.
 While it’s good to be prepared – answering your phone on the first ring can catch your caller off guard.
 Give the caller a second to get settled and get ready for the call and then pick up your phone.
 You still look professional when you wait for roughly three rings.
 However, waiting a long time to pick up your phone or not being ready for a scheduled call makes it seem like you forgot about the call or gives the impression that their call isn’t important to you.

 Take Your Phone Off Speaker